-The data collected demonstrates that 3D printing can provide an economical means to manufacture batches of approximately 500 units more cost effectively than rapid injection molding methods.
+The data collected demonstrates that 3D printing can provide the economical means to manufacture batches of approximately 500 units cheaper than rapid injection molding methods.
 The injection molded parts and 3D printed parts being compared are not of the same material, though their material properties are comparable.
 Additionally, the parts that are 3D printed have a different surface finish than those that have been injection molded.
-Should the surface finish and material properties of the 3D printed part serve the needs of the desired application, then 3D printing remains an economical manufacturing method for up to 500 unit production runs (dependent on unit size).
+Should the surface finish and material properties of the 3D printed part serve the needs of the desired application, then 3D printing remains an economical manufacturing method for upwards of 500 unit production runs (dependent on unit size).

-INFLUENCE OF OBJECT SIZE ON PRICE
+3 INFLUENCE OF OBJECT SIZE ON PRICE